 Getting your licence

 To do real estate work in New Zealand you must be licensed by the Real Estate Authority (REA).
 The REA is an independent government agency that regulates the New Zealand real estate industry.
 In addition to licensing those in the industry, the REA develops and upholds The Code of Professional Conduct and Client Care.

 Here’s how to apply for your real estate licence:

 - Once you have completed all the courses in your programme, NZQA verifies your completion.
 This can take up to 10 working days.

 - Skills will then produce a certificate and mail it to you.
 You should make sure you keep your address details up to date.

-- After you receive your certificate, you can apply for your licence online on the REAA Licensee Portal.
+- After you receive your certificate, you can apply for your licence online on the REA Licensee Portal.

-If you wish to transfer your Australian licence to New Zealand, please contact the REAA.
+If you wish to transfer your Australian licence to New Zealand, please contact the REA.

-Visit the REAA website for more information on the licensing process.
+Visit the REA website for more information on the licensing process.

 Maintaining your licence

 It is important that you make sure your licence is always valid.
 Current laws require you to renew your licence every 12 months.
 It can take up to 15 days for your renewal to be processed, so it’s important that you renew it before your expiry date.
 Otherwise, you may not be able to do real estate work.

 Maintaining professional knowledge through continuing education is necessary for you to maintain a licence.
 For more information, see the REA page on continuing education.